 First Solar is reducing water consumption during manufacturing and recycling through the implementation of water conservation and recycling projects.
-In 2019, we saved approximately 300 million liters of water by recycling rejected water from our purification system back into our raw water tank in Malaysia and retrofitting our recycling facilities to recycle and reuse wastewater.
+In 2020, we saved approximately 290 million liters of water (equivalent to 8% of our absolute water use) by recycling rejected water from our purification system back into our raw water tank in Malaysia and recycling and reusing wastewater in our recycling process.
+Since 2018, all routinely operated First Solar recycling facilities in the U.S., Germany, Malaysia and Vietnam generate zero wastewater discharge under normal operations.
+Instead, the wastewater is recycled and converted into freshwater, which can then be reused in the recycling process.